davidjfk/011_songsaver_app/README.md

     To  implement this:
     * Inside component Songsaver:

-        1. create (grid-based: reuse grid code from other components) child component SelectCategoriesToDisplayInTheirOwnPlaylist.
+        1. create (grid-based: reuse grid code from other components) child component DisplaySongsInTheirOwnPlaylistForEachCategory.
 Inside this component, that only contains display logic, create selectbox 'Categorize by Genre' with options:

             - show all genres in 1 playlist (default option) ('M')
-            - show each genre in its own playlist ('N')
+            - show all genres, with each genre in its own playlist ('N')
             - show 1 or more genres in a separate playlist. ('N') I need a boolean to switch between this option ('M') and all other options ('N') in this select box: 'isShowAllGenresInOnePlaylist'. select box 'Categorize by Genre' must set this boolean (based on which option is selected).
 Next, this boolean must be made available (use redux-toolkit slice with useLocator hook) in component 'Songsaver'.